erasmus-without-paper/ewp-specs-api-course-replication/README.md

 Request parameters
 ------------------

-Parameters MUST be provided either in a query string (for GET requests), or in the `application/x-www-form-urlencoded` format (for POST requests).
+Parameters MUST be provided in the regular `application/x-www-form-urlencoded` format.

-### Default (no parameters)

-By default (when no parameters are supplied), the server is REQUIRED to return **all** course identifiers (including the ones conducted in ancient history).
-Parameters described below are used to **filter** this huge default data set.
-Clients SHOULD use these parameters in order to make the responses smaller.

 ### `hei_id` (required)

 ID of the institution in which the courses are conducted.
-This parameter is required even if the host covers only a single institution.
+This parameter MUST be required by the server even if it covers only a single institution.

+### `limit` (optional)

+Positive integer of `none`.
+Default is **20**.

+If `none` is given, the server is REQUIRED to return **all** matching identifiers.
+This list can be huge, but it will allow the clients to fetch the complete list of course identifiers (to facilitate full replication).

 ### (more parameters to come)